HinaKhan94/fetch/README.md

 # Introduction
 <img alt="logo" src="" width="300px">

- Welcome to Fetch! an onlin pet store, where a user can buy their pet's favorite food according to different categories.
+ Welcome to Fetch! an online pet store, with a wide range of products, from gourmet treats and premium pet food.
+Whether you're a proud cat parent, a devoted dog lover, at Fetch; a user can buy their pet's favorite food according to different categories.
 The website combines a user-friendly interface with a robust set of features to create a hassle free buying experience.

 ### Objectives

 - To offer an easy/hassle free buying online experience.